 This crazy concept of cooking big dinners with friends over a few hours and enjoying company isn’t new, but it was somewhat for me.
 That dinner, the hospitality of Marliza and her husband, and the overall feel of Campodalto in general is what truly made the experience one of the most memorable from my time spent in Italy.

-*Special thanks to Linnea of This Is Your Time and Alina of Slow Living Vacations for inviting me on this blog tour, and Campodalto for hosting us.
+Special thanks to Linnea and Alina for inviting me on this blog tour, and Campodalto for hosting us.
 All opinions and use of the word “gnarly” are my own.